PRE-SERVICE TO IN-SERVICE: A THREE-YEAR CASE STUDY OF PRIMARY LITERACY TEACHERS

-Improving the Teacher Supply: The Relationship between Workplace Conditions and a Former Teacher's Consideration to Return to Teaching Kelly, Joseph (University of Kansas, 2011-05-31)High attrition rates of teachers have had a significant impact on the quality of teachers within the field of K-12 education in the United States.
+Improving the Teacher Supply: The Relationship between Workplace Conditions and a Former Teacher's Consideration to Return to Teaching Kelly, Joseph A. (University of Kansas, 2011-05-31)High attrition rates of teachers have had a significant impact on the quality of teachers within the field of K-12 education in the United States.
 This issue has been analyzed from the perspectives of new teacher recruits, ...

 SIGNS OF THE TIMES: SOURCES OF PROFESSIONAL CHALLENGE AND SUSTENANCE FOR VETERAN AFRICAN AMERICAN TEACHERS Richards, Dean D. (University of Kansas, 2017-12-31)Recruitment and retention of high-quality educators remains problematic throughout our public school systems.
 This is particularly so for teachers of minority-identifications and in high-poverty, high-minority urban schools ...